DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/aliyun-terway/usage.md

 ### ENI Mode

 In VPC mode, Pods obtain their IP addresses from the virtual subnet without using any ENIs.
-If you want a Pod to exclusively use an ENI in VPC mode, you can achieve this with the following way:
+If you want a Pod to exclusively use an ENI, you can achieve this with the following way in VPC mode:

 ```shell
 cat << EOF | kubectl apply -f -